AguaClara/UASB/UASB_Manual_Spring2018.md

 ![UASB_Side](/Images/Sludge_Weir.PNG)

-As long as it is continously fed wastewater as "food", the UASB sludge blanket will continue to grow over time, filling the sludge volume and eventually rising upwards into the effluent zone.
+As long as it is continuously fed wastewater as "food", the UASB sludge blanket will continue to grow over time, filling the sludge volume and eventually rising upwards into the effluent zone.
 To control and monitor this growth, our design incorporates a sludge weir system.

 The sludge weir consists of a tube jutting out of the reactor at a downwards angle.
 This weir is implemented at the top of anticipated height of the sludge blanket, so as to capture bacterial growth above this limit.